Frank1o3/No-Recoil/README.md

 ## Overview

 This script is designed to reduce recoil in Roblox games, specifically tailored for Gunfight Arena.
-It uses AutoHotkey to simulate mouse movements and clicks, providing a smoother gaming experience by helping players control recoil more effectively.
+It uses Python to simulate mouse movements and clicks, providing a smoother gaming experience by helping players control recoil more effectively.

 ## Features